Death toll in Israeli strikes in central Gaza rises to 25 as Beirut suburb is pounded again

 Lebanon’s Heath Ministry said more than 2,800 people have been killed and 13,000 wounded since Oct.
 8, 2023, when Hezbollah began firing rockets almost daily into Israel, drawing retaliation.

+“Hezbollah-Iranian terrorism knows no limits and harms Israelis and civilians from all over the world alike,” he said in a statement.

+Cross border attacks from Hezbollah have killed 41 civilians and 30 soldiers in Israel so far, according to government figures.

 Frankel reported from Jerusalem.
-Bassem Mroue in Beirut and David Rising in Bangkok contributed to this story.
+Bassem Mroue in Beirut, David Rising in Bangkok and Jamey Keaten in Geneva contributed to this story.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.